gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 Now that I have defined the things that can go into a library, let's take a look at what makes a good library.
 We will start with the simpler, more obvious statements, before moving on to more nuanced considerations.
 Despite this, the simpler statements often come with caveats, which will be briefly explored.

-I have a few principles that form the axioms of what makes a good library:
+I have a few principles that form the basic principles of what makes a good library:

 1. Reliable
 2. Easy to use/build